storaged-project/blivet-gui/doc/intro.rst

 When :class:`~.blivetgui.BlivetGUI` "asks" for some "information" that isn't picklable (e.g. using :meth:`~.blivet_utils.BlivetUtils.get_disks` that returns list of :class:`blivet.devices.storage.StorageDevice`), :class:`~.communication.server.BlivetUtilsServer` creates a new instance of :class:`~.communication.proxy_utils.ProxyID` and sends it to the client instead.
-When client recieves it, it creates an instance of :class:`~.communication.client.ClientProxyObject` and sends it to the :class:`~.blivetgui.BlivetGUI` instead.
+When client receives it, it creates an instance of :class:`~.communication.client.ClientProxyObject` and sends it to the :class:`~.blivetgui.BlivetGUI` instead.

 :class:`~.communication.client.ClientProxyObject` has a custom `__getattr__` method and has the ProxyID so it can ask